 The second scenario where notification is inessential, is dependent on what is legally considered a breach.
-According to Cornell Law School, the definition of a breach excludes any access to (authorised or not) or use of information, which was done in good faith and not further used unlawfully.
-It is also not considered a breach if the unauthorised person wouldn’t have been able to retain the information.
+According to Cornell Law School, the definition of a breach excludes any access to (authorized or not) or use of information, which was done in good faith and not further used unlawfully.
+It is also not considered a breach if the unauthorized person wouldn’t have been able to retain the information.
 Understandably, this can create detrimental ambiguity in your processes or systems—consulting with appropriate legal counsel is highly recommended.

 How to Stay HIPAA Compliant

 As part of a greater effort to help aid HIPAA compliance within the cybersecurity space, the OCR aligned HIPAA with the National Institute of Standards and Technology Framework (NIST).
-As one of the biggest standards in the industry to be recognised, if you are already NIST compliant, it is subsequently easier to be HIPAA compliant.
+As one of the biggest standards in the industry to be recognized, if you are already NIST compliant, it is subsequently easier to be HIPAA compliant.

 To ensure that high standards and awareness are maintained, many businesses provide HIPAA compliance training and credentials.
 There are many consultancies that provides training, including the OCR, which offers different training modules to accommodate the wide-range of entities that must comply with HIPAA.

-Trend Micro Cloud One™ – Conformity is a compliance service that helps organisations understand where HIPAA compliance affects their infrastructure and how to maintain the high standards necessary to keep the risk of breaches and consequent fines as low as possible.
+Trend Micro Cloud One™ – Conformity is a compliance service that helps organizations understand where HIPAA compliance affects their infrastructure and how to maintain the high standards necessary to keep the risk of breaches and consequent fines as low as possible.

 Examples of high-risk AWS HIPAA checks run on Conformity: